Technologicat/unpythonic/doc/design-notes.md

 The point behind providing `let` and `begin` (and the ``let[]`` and ``do[]`` [macros](macros.md)) is to make Python lambdas slightly more useful - which was really the starting point for the whole `unpythonic` experiment.

 The oft-quoted single-expression limitation of the Python ``lambda`` is ultimately a herring, as this library demonstrates.
 The real problem is the statement/expression dichotomy.
 In Python, the looping constructs (`for`, `while`), the full power of `if`, and `return` are statements, so they cannot be used in lambdas.
+(This observation has been earlier made by others, too; see e.g. the [Wikipedia page on anonymous functions](https://en.wikipedia.org/wiki/Anonymous_function#Python).)
 We can work around some of this:

  - The expression form of `if` can be used, but readability suffers if nested.
 Actually, [`and` and `or` are sufficient for full generality](https://www.ibm.com/developerworks/library/l-prog/), but readability suffers there too.
 Another possibility is to use MacroPy to define a ``cond`` expression, but it's essentially duplicating a feature the language already almost has.
 Our [macros](macros.md) do exactly that, providing a ``cond`` expression as a macro.
  - Functional looping (with TCO, to boot) is possible.